Skip to Content

 © miyaonlake

 Kai Jeow is a simple yet delicious Thai omelet that showcases the versatility of eggs in Thai cuisine.
 Often filled with minced pork or crab, it’s seasoned with fish sauce and fried to a golden perfection.
-Served over steamed rice, it provides a hearty and satisfying meal.
-The addition of a spicy chili sauce on the side adds a burst of flavor, making each bite exciting.
-Perfect for breakfast or a quick meal, Kai Jeow is a beloved staple in Thai households, offering comfort and warmth.

 20. Moo Ping